eaardal/octobiwan/README.md

 The [Octobi Wan Catnobi](https://octodex.github.com/octobiwan) by [Cameron McEfee](https://github.com/cameronmcefee)

-> Status: Prototype, do not use
+> Status: Prototype, do not use.\
+> Prints Norwegian messages to Slack only (for now).

 ## How to use